Tools Search Main Menu

 Office Location: Wallis Hall 147A

-or you can email the Title IX team directly at titleix@rochester.edu
+Or you can email the Title IX team directly at titleix@rochester.edu.

-Accommodations are available to anyone who has come forward about an incident of sexual misconduct.
-These accommodations are available to you, regardless of your decision to make a formal complaint.
-Supportive measures include those designed to protect the safety of individuals, to protect the safety of the University’s educational or work environment, or to deter sexual harassment.
-Supportive measures may be requested by the impacted individuals or imposed by the University on its initiative.
+Supportive measures are available to anyone who has come forward about an incident of sexual misconduct or a student who is pregnant or is experiencing related conditions.
+Individualized supportive measures are available to you regardless of your decision to request an investigation.
+Supportive measures include those designed to ensure your continued access to your education and/or workplace, to protect your safety, the safety of others or the safety of the University’s educational or work environment, and to deter sex discrimination and sex-based harassment.

-• Supportive Measures and Accommodations: Some of these may include access to counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, changes in work or housing locations, leaves of absence, temporary reassignment of work, increased security and monitoring of certain areas of the campus, and other similar measures.
+Supportive measures may include connection to counseling, academic accommodations (such as extensions of deadlines or other course-related adjustments), modifications of work or class schedules, campus escort services, issuance of No Contact Orders (NCO) imposing restrictions on contact between individuals, changes in housing locations, leaves of absence, temporary reassignment of work, increased security and monitoring of certain areas of the campus, and other similar measures.
+Supportive measures may be requested by the impacted individuals or imposed by the Title IX Office on its own initiative.

-Making a formal report to the University Department of Public Safety (DPS) at 585-275-3333.
+Contact the University Department of Public Safety (DPS) at 585-275-3333.

-You can call 911 to connect to local police directly.
-DPS can help you connect with the appropriate law enforcement agency if you wish to report the incident to the police.
+You can call 911 to connect to local police directly to initiate the criminal reporting process, which is separate form the University reporting process.
+The Department of Public Safety will support students and employees who wish for assistance working through the criminal reporting process.
 The police officers who respond may take a report and explain possible legal options, including temporary and permanent orders of protection, arrest, or saving and preserving evidence.
-You can simultaneously report the incident to the University and the appropriate law enforcement agency for investigation and response.
+You can simultaneously report the incident to the University and the appropriate law enforcement agency for investigation and response, or choose not to involve local police.

 Contact RESTORE Sexual Assault Services.